brettkoonce/ELF/README.rst

 License
 =======

-ELF is released under the BSD-style licence found in the ``LICENSE`` file.
+ELF is released under the BSD-style license found in the ``LICENSE`` file.

 Citing ELF
 ==========